Simple API Integration

 currentSpend,

-budgetLimit: this.budgetLimits.monthly,
+budgetLimit: this.budgetLimits.month-to-month,

 utilization: (budgetUtilization * 100).toFixed(1) + '%',

-message: 'API budget approaching warning threshold'
+message: 'API value vary approaching warning threshold'

 });